 Let’s Go: The Best ESL Textbook for Children

-Let’s Go 1 Student Book with Audio CD is an excellent choice for teaching children English as a second or foreign language.
+Let’s Go is an excellent choice for teaching children English as a second or foreign language.
 It’s one of my favourite ESL textbooks for children.
 It’s recommended for ages 5-11 or 12, similar to elementary school age children in the USA or Canada.

 Unlike other ESL books for kids, each page contains some actual content and not just pictures as fillers.
 However, the book has only one main idea/page so it’s easy to teach and it doesn’t get confusing for your students.
 There is also a distinct lack of fluffy colouring pages.
 Actual things to teach?
 Love it!